GANESA Library and Study Center

 Wiwik and his younger brother come to the library every afternoon to read and borrow books.
 The local teenagers are becoming avid readers.
 Looking at books after English class....
 We just can not get them to go home!

-We immediately knew that we wanted to do something significant and meaningful to give back to the people of Solo.
+We immediately knew that we needed to do something significant and meaningful to give back to the people of Solo.
 They were sharing their sacred tradition of batik with us, empowering us in our tradition of quilt making.

 On our next visit to Java we carried 200+ books in our luggage to give away to the families and children of our workers.
 They loved the books!
 But, it was clear that giving books away to individual people/families was not the most efficient way of sharing books.
 We needed to build a free public library, and we needed to ask the quilt making community in the USA to help.